Matty-El/velo-route/README.md

 The following changes were made after the initial design.

 -   Addition of user profile page with ability for users to edit their previously submitted routes on the profile page.
--   Expanding card panels whish can be clicked to reveal the underlying information on routes and cycling tips.
+-   Expanding card panels which can be clicked to reveal the underlying information on routes and cycling tips.

 ### Surface